What is gynecomastia?

 - Glandular resection: this technique is preferred for treating glandular gynecomastia.
 It involves surgical removal of the enlarged mammary gland.
 The scar, although more visible, is generally well concealed.

 These procedures are performed under general anesthesia and last between one and three hours, depending on the complexity of the operation.
-It is essential to consult a specialized plastic surgeon to determine the best therapeutic approach for each individual patient.
+It is essential to consult a specialised plastic surgeon to determine the best therapeutic approach for each individual patient.

 Is gynecomastia surgery painful?